mgechev/revive/RULES_DESCRIPTIONS.md

 ## file-header

-_Description_: This rule helps enforcing a common header for all source files in a project by spotting those files that do not have the specified header.
+_Description_: This rule helps to enforce a common header for all source files in a project by spotting those files that do not have the specified header.

 _Configuration_: (string) the header to look for in source files.